Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 When entering this module, a list of user groups appears along with their access permissions.
-The user group list first shows groups of users defined at the system level like all\_users, registered\_users, project\_members, etc. These are groups that |SYSPRODUCTNAME| manages for you so you don't have to keep them up to date when new users subscribe to the site or become member of your project.
+The user group list first shows groups of users defined at the system level like all\_users, registered\_users, project\_members, etc. These are groups that Tuleap manages for you so you don't have to keep them up to date when new users subscribe to the site or become member of your project.
 The second part of the user group list shows all groups of users defined at the project